 How is my gift to the Tennessee Fund used?

-Your gift to the Tennessee Fund is used for student-athlete scholarships, facility upkeep, and general operating budget needs.
-With nearly 500 student-athletes on campus, your donations play a critical role in the success of UT Athletics programs.
-Click here to learn more.
+Your gift to the Tennessee Fund is used for student-athlete scholarships, facility upkeep and general operating budget needs.
+Over 500 student-athletes on campus, your donations play a critical role in the success of UT Athletics programs.

 Does my Tennessee Fund donation qualify me for both football and basketball season tickets?